rdcron/PopupManager/docs/README.md

 >##### **Caution**

 >Some built-in SwiftUI controls(Slider, .segmented and .wheel Picker styles, probably more) don't work with adHocTouchTracker.
-If one of these views hase the adHocTouchTracker modifier attached, or if they are children of a view with that modifier, they won't respond to touch events.
+If one of these views has the adHocTouchTracker modifier attached, or if it is a  child of a view with that modifier, they won't respond to touch events.
 If touch tracking is needed within a parent view that includes such a control, attach the modifier directly to the views that need their touch location tracked, or to a container(HStack, VStack, etc.) that doesn't contain those controls.

 ### **Dismissing popups**